 This year’s concert dress is going to look a little different.
 Every 6th through 12th grade band member is issued a uniform for the year.
 Students are encouraged to keep their uniform in the band storage room until they’re needed since they are responsible for taking immaculate care of these brand new uniforms.
 For all marching and pep band performances, uniforms are to be worn with gym clothes underneath, black long socks, and solid black comfortable shoes.
 If anyone is interested in investing in professional marching shoes, contact Ms. Gerczynski.
 For the Fall and Spring Concerts, students will still wear their uniform, but they can choose their shoes.

 Instrument Rentals and Fees

-THERE IS NO INSTRUMENT RENTAL NIGHT THIS YEAR.
-FAMILIES NEED TO GO TO GRANER MUSIC TO RENT INSTRUMENTS.
+THERE IS NO INSTRUMENT TRYOUT NIGHT THIS YEAR.
+FAMILIES NEED TO GO TO GRANER MUSIC TO RENT AND TRY INSTRUMENTS.

 It is strongly recommended that students rent instruments through Graner Music if they do not already own their own instrument.
 Graner is located in Colorado Springs, 4460 Barnes Rd.
 Please feel free to contact them at any time at (719) 574-2001.